|

 This left the bottom section which normally holds power supplies, batteries, a UPS and the

+lowest two drive cages and their fans.
 Having this piece free we flipped it upside down and swapped out the straight casters with

 a set of swivel units.
 Now it can be pushed in any direction and rotated as needed.
 I